 Wichita Fire Department Builds Shipping Container Training Facility

 The Wichita Fire Department has been building their own training facility out of shipping containers.
-They constructed six containers into a 2,100 square-foot, two-story building with 11 rooms for training.
+They constructed six shipping containers into a 2,100 square-foot, two-story building with 11 rooms for training.

 “Every room in the shipping containers are burnable.
-So we can set fires in there and try to mimic what our people are seeing out on the street,” battalion chief Kelly Ross said.
+So, we can set fires in there and try to mimic what our people are seeing out on the street,” battalion chief Kelly Ross said.

-The Wichita Fire Department has already begun to see the value of their new training facility and Chief Ross reported that the training is already going well.
+The Wichita Fire Department has already begun to see the value of their new training facility, and Chief Ross reported that the training is already going well.

 Shipping containers make great training facilities for your business.
 Browse shipping containers near you today.